zeek/zeek/devel/style_guide.rst

 Function and Variable Naming
 ============================

+- Type names (classes, enums, structs, etc) should always be ``CamelCase``.
+- Class/struct methods should be ``CamelCase``, though some exceptions are made.
+For example, Zeek classes that are similar enough to another class provided by the standard library, ``snake_case`` may be used so they feel more familiar.
-Type names (classes, enums, structs, etc) and function names should always be ``CamelCase``.
-Variable names, including member variables, should always be ``snake_case``.
-Prefer using more descriptive variable names, except for counter variables.
+- Variable names, including member variables, should always be ``snake_case``.
+- Prefer using more descriptive variable names, except for counter variables.

 Including Files
 ===============